jonathanlermitage/intellij-extra-icons-plugin/KNOWN_ISSUES.md

 ## Known issues

 * [ ] Python icon (`.py` files) can't be customized in PyCharm Community and Professional: it seems to be a limitation of this IDE.
 Issue not reproduced in IntelliJ IDEA.
-* [ ] Plugin should be dynamically reloaded (I mean you should upgrade plugin with no IDE restart), but a [bug](https://youtrack.jetbrains.com/issue/IDEA-262732) in IntelliJ (and any IJ-based IDE) deletes plugin settings on reload.
-This should be fixed in IntelliJ 2021.1.3 and 2021.2.
-Meanwhile, I don't want to force users to upgrade their IDE (especially if they have perpetual license for an older IDE release).
-So, IJ 2021.1.3 won't be the minimal IDE version for now, and I can't mark the plugin as dynamic yet.
-Feel free to ask to JetBrains support to backport their fix to IJ 2020.x (at least, please [upvote this comment](https://youtrack.jetbrains.com/issue/IDEA-262732#focus=Comments-27-4972631.0-0)).